chriskdon/FlockProto/ProjectManagement/TODO/BackendAPI.md

 **Backend API List**

-fasthash = Some hashing function that is very quick and simple. userhash = The result of fasthash(UserID + Username + Email), we may just end up using user ID for this.
+fasthash = Some hashing function that is very quick and simple. userhash = The result of fasthash(UserID + Email + RandomValue), RandomValue is stored in the User's Table.
+We may just end up using user ID for this.

 *Users*